datahub-project/datahub/metadata-ingestion/schedule_docs/airflow.md

 To schedule your recipe through Airflow you can follow these steps
 - Create a recipe file e.g. `recipe.yml`
-- Ensure the receipe file is in a folder accessible to your airflow workers
+- Ensure the receipe file is in a folder accessible to your airflow workers.
+You can either specify absolute path on the machines where Airflow is installed or a path relative to `AIRFLOW_HOME`.
 - Ensure [DataHub CLI](../../docs/cli.md) is installed in your airflow environment
 - Create a sample DAG file like [`generic_recipe_sample_dag.py`](../src/datahub_provider/example_dags/generic_recipe_sample_dag.py).
 This will read your DataHub ingestion recipe file and run it.
 - Deploy the DAG file into airflow for scheduling.
 Typically this involves checking in the DAG file into your dags folder which is accessible to your Airflow instance.